folbert/fewbricks/DEVELOPER-NOTES.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Testing as both plugin and custom install location
-The Fewbricks repo is placed in a dedicated folder outside of the WordPress-installation and the dev server.
+In the development environment, the Fewbricks and Fewbricks Hidden repos are placed in a dedicated folder outside of the WordPress-installation and the dev server.
 We then use symlinks to that folder in order to be able to test running Fewbricks from different locations.

-### As composer package in theme
+### Test as composer package in theme

 #### Create symlink
 vagrant ssh -- -t "ln -s /var/www/___fewbricksrepos___/ /var/www/web/app/themes/echocrate-sage-9_0_9/vendor/folbert"